 Departmental administration, faculty offices, the Chemistry stockroom, and various shops are located in Gilbert Hall.
-This 50,000 square-foot building is also the center for departmental research in analytical, inorganic, organic, and physical chemistry.
+This 50,000 square-foot building is also the center for departmental research in materials, inorganic, computational, and physical chemistry.
 Gilbert Hall has several small conference rooms and a seminar room which seats 80 people.

-Additional laboratory and office space for the chemistry department is located in Weniger Hall.
+Additional laboratory and office space for the chemistry department is located in the Linus Pauling Science Center.
 The nuclear and radiation chemistry division is housed in the Radiation Center at the western end of campus.
-Agricultural-related chemistry research offices and laboratories are in the new Agriculture & Life Sciences Building.
+Agricultural-related chemistry research offices and laboratories are in the Agriculture & Life Sciences Building.

 Connected by an aerial walkway to Gilbert Hall is the 44,000-square-foot Gilbert Addition (GbAd).
-This building houses general and organic chemistry teaching laboratories and facilities for students in the advanced, integrated laboratory courses.
+This building houses organic chemistry teaching laboratories and facilities for students in the advanced, integrated laboratory courses.
 Issue rooms are located on each floor.
-Gilbert Addition also includes modular instrument rooms, a photography dark room, and a large electronics and computer-interfacing laboratory.
+Gilbert Addition also includes modular instrument rooms, and a large electronics and computer-interfacing laboratory.

-The department maintains well-equipped mechanical instrument, electronics and glass-blowing shops.
+The department maintains well-equipped mechanical instrumentation and electronics shops.
 These shops are staffed by developmental engineers who are available to help design and fabricate new and specialized apparatus as well as to repair existing equipment.
-Glassblowing services are available within the department.
 A separate machine shop is provided for graduate students who wish to do their own work under the tutelage of the lead mechanical specialist.

 Major Research Equipment